programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 # About the Author

 Dave Rodriguez is an audiovisual archivist, curator, and filmmaker.
-He is currently a Resident Librarian at Florida State University.
+He is currently Resident Librarian in the Office of Digital Research and Scholarship at Florida State University.

 ### This tutorial was made possible with the support of the British Academy and written during the Programming Historian Workshop at La Universidad de Los Andes in Bogotá, Colombia, 31 July - 3 August, 2018.